nextflow-io/nextflow/docs/channel.md

 ```

 :::{warning}
 The `watchPath` factory waits endlessly for files that match the specified pattern and event(s), which means that it will cause your pipeline to run forever.
-Consider using the `take` or `until` operator to close the channel when a certain condition is met (e.g. after receiving 10 files, receiving a file named `DONE`).
+Consider using an operator such as {ref}`operator-take`, {ref}`operator-timeout`, or {ref}`operator-until` to close the channel when a certain condition is met (e.g. after 10 files, after 1 hour has passed, after receiving a file named `DONE`).
 :::

 See also: [fromPath](#frompath) factory method.